 Advocacy is challenging to evaluate and measure.
 Evaluation plays a critical role in the assessment of progress and determining if and when your organization is meeting your advocacy goals.
 It also helps to develop realistic long-term and incremental measures of advocacy success and progress, allowing you to identify and apply lessons learned.
-AFJ developed the free, online Advocacy Capacity and Assessment Tool (ACT) and International Advocacy Capacity Tool (IACT) to address some of the challenges involved in evaluating advocacy.
+AFJ developed the free, online Advocacy Capacity Tool (ACT), ACT!
+Quick, and International Advocacy Capacity Tool (IACT) to address some of the challenges involved in evaluating advocacy.

 The most effective advocacy work happens when groups and coalitions know where they stand and can leverage their organizational strengths to work for social change.
-With the free Advocacy Capacity Tool (ACT), nonprofits can benchmark their advocacy skills, identify specific gaps and opportunities in their advocacy strategies, and efficiently focus resources to get the best results.
+With the free Advocacy Capacity Tool (ACT), nonprofits (individual organizations or coalitions) can benchmark their advocacy skills, identify specific gaps and opportunities in their advocacy strategies, and efficiently focus resources to get the best results.
 The tool can also be used in evaluations.

 The International Advocacy Capacity Tool (IACT) helps groups around the world measure their readiness to engage in advocacy.
 Groups answer questions about their organization’s skills, knowledge, practices and resources for running issue campaigns, influencing legislation, or other forms of advocacy.
 The tool then immediately generates results.